pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 model produces.

 Noise reduction is an image restoration process.
-You want to remove the digital artefacts from the image in such a way that the original image is discernible.
+You want to remove the digital artifacts from the image in such a way that the original image is discernible.
-These artefacts can be just some kind of grain (luminance noise) or colorful, disturbing dots (chroma noise).
+These artifacts can be just some kind of grain (luminance noise) or colorful, disturbing dots (chroma noise).
 It can either add to a picture or detract from it.
 If the noise is disturbing, we want to remove it.
 The following pictures show a picture with noise and a denoised version: